madetech/learn/guides/13-OOP/README.md

 # 4.0 Bonus Work

-- I want it so that  when I pass in the string `cancelled` to the method subscription to the PremiumCustomer class it will print out the sound attribute of the parent class not the `PremiumCustomer` class
+- I want it so that  when I pass in the string 'cancelled' to the method subscription to the PremiumCustomer class it will print out the sound attribute of the parent class not the `PremiumCustomer` class

 - I want a function that whatever object I pass in, it will print out the name of that customer.